-In many cases, rest and dietary changes are sufficient to resolve anemia.
-However, occasionally, a person may require blood transfusions to save their life.
-These may form part of the ongoing treatment that they receive to help manage anemia.
+Rest and dietary changes may be sufficient to resolve anemia.
+However, occasionally, a person may require blood transfusions.
+These may form part of their ongoing treatment plan.

 This article will outline how blood transfusions can help treat different forms of anemia.
 It will also explain the transfusion procedure and the possible risks and complications.